solidi/writing/77-a-tragic-american-toy-story.md

 The *Daily Breeze* corroborated the injuries of both Johnny and Del Linam, a four-time Golden Mike award-winning CBS cameraman. " - don't curse 'em baby... pray for them," the reporter wrote.

-Johnny was one of the heroes in the parking lot and his harrowing reporting.
+Johnny was one of the heroes in the parking lot and his in harrowing reporting afterward.
 "I went to my typewriter back at the office, and I began once again... to try to tell it like it is. - "

 And so the reporter did. "[but] this was happening.
 It wasn't Korea or Vietnam.
 It was a parking lot in Gardena," wrote Johnny.